briantanabe/project-log/projects/Sour Candy.md

 -  Pureed citrus is a bad idea, use juice
 - Hydrolyze gelatin in juice
 - Cold dehydration prevents melting and firms well
 - Soaking in grain alcohol
+- She did 2:1 sugar to citric acid
+	- Everyone thought it was too sour, and I'm pretty sure sour patch kids use Tartaric acid
+	-

 ## Discussion
 **Binding**